Why Be Part of the Program?

 - Researching policy issues.

-Finance Officer interns will focus on activities undertaken in the finance department, which may include:
+Interns in the accounting/finance stream of the Internship Program will focus on activities undertaken in the finance department, which may include:

-- Completin Accounts Payable / Accounts receivables;
+- Completing Accounts Payable / Accounts receivables;

 - Collaborating with other departments on 5 and10 year budgeting forecasts;